YuchiQiu/CLADE/README.md

 `--save_dir SAVE_DIR`   Output Files Directory; Default: current time  \
 `--mldepara MLDEPARA`   List of MLDE parameters.
 Default: MldeParameters.csv \
 ### Outputs:
-Additional to `cluster_learning_sampling.py`, output files contain 6 additional files from MLDE outputs.
+In additional to three output files from `cluster_learning_sampling.py`, there are 6 files output from MLDE package.
 The most important one is: `PredictedFitness.csv` showing predicted fitness of all variants in the combinatorial library.
 The variants with higher predicted fitness have higher priority to be screened.
 ### Examples:
 `python3 CLADE.py 30 40 40 --batch_size 96 --num_first_round 96 --hierarchy_batch 96 --num_batch 4`
+## Demo:
+Functions `Encoding.py` and `cluster_learning_sampling.py` can be run within a few minutes on a desktop.
+Demo can be run via the examples given above.

-The supervised learning model with 16 models and hyperparameter optimization may take hours to run for a desktop.
-It is easy to test on a demo with only 1 model without hyperparameter optimization:
+`CLADE.py` includes the ensembled supervised learning models with hyperparameter optimization, which takes a few hours to run on a desktop.
+A simple demo can be run with a minimized supervised model with only one model without any hyperparameter optimization by using `Demo_MldeParameters.csv`:
-#### Demo:

 `python3 CLADE.py 30 40 40 --batch_size 96 --num_first_round 96 --hierarchy_batch 96 --num_batch 4 --mldepara Demo_MldeParameters.csv`

 # Sources